[‘Code Rood, Port of Amsterdam, 24 June 2016.’ Photo: Sumugan Sivanesan]

 Overall, I believe the action was considered a success.
 Police liaisons had emphasised de-escalation and there was indeed a minimal police presence at the port.
 Out of the group that entered the port, thirteen people from two different groups were arrested.
 One group of eight activists had crawled through the conveyor belt connecting the coal port with the power plant where they were allegedly attacked by security dogs.
 Another group of five people decided to stay in the coal terminal after the other activists had left, breaking a prior to agreed upon action consensus.
 I heard the term ‘repressive tolerance’ often used in conjunction with these police arrests, to describe a situation where the Dutch authorities remain at a distance up to a (prior agreed upon) point.
 Once this marker is crossed they snap into (fierce) action.

-This does prompt me to think further about counts as a success?
-Is it more successful to produce a well organised and carefully planned action, or to actually cause an unpredictable disturbance, that does indeed disrup the flow of carbon capital?
+This prompts me to think further about counts as a success in such actions?
+Is it better to produce a well organised and carefully planned action or to actually cause an unpredictable disturbance that momentarily disrupts the flow of carbon capital?

 More images here